-I left London in May of last year to come and travel in New Zealand, and possibly settle, and I remember this voice inside saying ‘you’re finally feeling good about yourself, do you really want to go and shake it all up again?’ and I nearly didn’t go!
-I trusted the even deeper gut feeling that whispered ‘go’, and so I did.
+I left London in May of last year to come and travel in New Zealand, possibly settle, and I remember this voice inside saying ‘you’re finally feeling good about yourself, do you really want to go and shake it all up again?’ and I nearly didn’t go.
+However, I trusted the even deeper gut feeling that whispered ‘go’, and so I did.

-The year before, I had run off to Australia for a year, thinking that by going away, I could fix all my problems and prove to myself once and for all that I was a decent and capable person.
+The year before, I had set off to Australia for a year, thinking that by going away, I could fix all my problems and prove to myself once and for all that I was a decent and capable person.
 I was running away, I had had enough of facing my fears and decided that I deserved to live my life.
-I told myself that I would meet the perfect man, find the perfect job, and that just by taking that leap of faith that things would work out for me.
+I told myself that I would meet the perfect man, find the perfect job, and that just by taking that leap of faith that things would work out; as if the world owed me a reward for all my hard work.
 This was another big wake up call for me.

 Take A Chance

-My whole perspective was different on coming to New Zealand, the fact that I was not as excited or sure like I had been about Australia threw me a little.
+My whole perspective was different on coming to New Zealand, the fact that I was not as excited or as sure as I had been about Australia threw me a little.
 I got on that plane really hoping that I was doing the right thing, and not running away again, but that voice was whispering ‘just give it a go’ and I realized that I wasn’t running away anymore.
-I realized that I was just living life, possibly for the first time ever!
+I realized that I was just living life, trusting the future and seeing what happened, possibly for the first time ever.

 One thing that I have truly come to understand is that if you do something hoping for a certain outcome, you are bound to be disappointed.
 I still have this realization every day, with my partner and with my job, and I constantly have to remind myself to be humble, grateful and stop expecting things to be a certain way.
 My respective trips to Australia and New Zealand are a stark reminder of this.